 Requires non-toxic RV antifreeze in the water lines and does not require any special tools.
 Use ONLY RV ANTIFREEZE in your fresh water system for freeze protection.

 No other product or commodity should be used.
 Antifreeze should never enter the water heater, RV water filter, refrigerator, refrigerator water filter, or fresh water tank.

-- Turn water heater power OFF (both electric & LP gas switches inside the RV for storage type water heater) Single switch inside the RV for Truma AquaGo tankless.
-The water heater should never be drained when HOT or under pressure. - 2.
-Level the RV and drain the fresh water plumbing system.
+- Turn water heater power OFF (both electric and LP gas switches inside the RV for storage type water heater).
+The water heater should never be drained when HOT or under pressure. - Level the RV and drain the fresh water plumbing system.
 Refer to Draining the Fresh Water System. - 3.
-Water heater should be empty after draining the plumbing system.
-Refer to Truma AquaGo Water Heater section for draining instructions if your motor home is equipped with the Truma AquaGo tankless water heater.
+Water heater should be empty after draining the plumbing system. - 4.
+If your motorhome has a standard storage type water heater you must remove the drain plug to drain the water heater (Fig 1). - 5.
+Replace the water filter cartridge with the plastic bypass hose. - 6.
+On full system canister water filters (if so equipped), remove the canister, take out the filter, and reattach the empty canister.